michaelwest/michaelwest.github.io/posts/simplednd.md

-# Simple D&D
+# Super Simple D&D
 A simplified ruleset to help make playing D&D more accessible, in order to encourage new narratives.

 ## Motivation
 D&D provides a great framework for imaginative thinking.
 But its complex rules are intimidating for prospective players and even more so for prospective DMs.
 Even the [Basic Rules](https://www.dndbeyond.com/sources/basic-rules) have fifteen chapters and four appendices.
+The unofficial [Simple DND](https://simplednd.wordpress.com/) is better but still has a lot of non-essential content.
 This is a barrier for people with interesting narrative ideas from expressing those in a game.
-They can also dramatically slow the pace of gameplay for inexperienced players, implying a greater time commitment.
+Complex rules also dramatically slow the pace of gameplay for inexperienced players, implying a greater time commitment.

 The goal here is to produce something at the complexity level of a moderate board game.
 It is focused on one-shot adventures rather than levelling up over time; it is also mainly focused on early characters, but could be extended for higher-level characters.
-There is an emphasis on encouraging role-playing through allowing DM discretion within a general framework, rather than strict enumeration.
+There is an emphasis on encouraging role-playing through allowing DM and players discretion within a general framework, rather than strict enumeration of abilities, items and situations.

 ## Player Characters
 ### Abilities
 - Characters have five abilities: **STR, INT, DEX, CON, CHA**.
 - These are expressed purely as a modifier, rather than an underlying value which maps to a modifier.
 So STR 1 means +1 to all strength checks.
-- When creating a character, players start with all abilities at 0.
-They can then modify scores by distributing 6 free points plus any further points they sacrifice off another ability.
-So a fighter might have STR 4, CON 2, DEX 0, INT 0, CHA 0 -- or STR 4, CON 3, DEX 1, INT -1, CHA -1.
+- Borrowing from Simple DND, the approach is that each ability must be between +3 and -3, with an overall total no higher than +5.
+(This is before modifications from race, class, or magic items.)
+So a character may have STR +3, CON +2, DEX +1, INT 0, CHA -1.
 - The max/min ranges for ability are at the discretion of the DM, but maybe +4/-4 is reasonable.

 ### Races